Publish a book or book chapter open access - test

 Publish long-form research for a charge

 Some funders will provide funding for open monographs.
-Check with your funder directly for their policy and whether funding is available.
+Check your funder's policy for any requirements and whether funding is available.

 Other publishing models